 If you are thinking of living in there then this would require planning permission as well as building regulations approval.
 Usage as a business would sometimes be all right provided you are not employing people in there but ALWAYS check with your local planning officer to be sure.

-Other instances where planning permission would be required for your new garden shed is if your property is a listed building, if it is on a conservation area or in a area of outstanding natural beauty.
+Other instances where planning permission would be required for your new garden shed is if your property is a listed building if it is on a conservation area or in an area of outstanding natural beauty.
 Your local planning officer again will provide guidance for these instances.

 It’s sometimes the case that a garden shed, summerhouse or other garden building have been erected without permission and you will find that the planning officer may require retrospective planning permission.
 This happened to an Unverston house owner who had erected a lean-to garden shed without planning permission.
 The local planning officers granted permission in spite of local complaints who claimed the garden shed would increase the flooding risk in that area.

 These same residents then claimed that the garden shed would be used to house pigeons, however, the local planning committee decided that the garden shed was not in breach of any regulations or guidelines.
 The reasoning for this was that scale of the garden shed in relation to the size of the house and garden area was not unreasonable.
 It could not be seen to be an over development of the land.
 It would seem that a degree of common sense has gone into this decision.

 Clearly planning laws are there to protect the interests of the community in general, and this is important, however common senses needs to be the watchword, certainly to a garden shed.
 I would also advise speaking to your local planning officer informally if there is any doubt at all.
 They are usually happy to do that.
 Sometimes when asking about planning application for your new shed the planning officer would grant a letter of entitlement to give you peace of mind.